Tywyn Hospital

 Tywyn Hospital (Ysbyty Tywyn) is a health facility in Tywyn, Gwynedd, Wales.
 It is managed by the Betsi Cadwaladr University Health Board.

 History

-The foundation stone for the hospital was laid by Dame Margaret Lloyd George in August 1920.
-The hospital, which was intended to commemorate local soldiers who had died in the First World War, opened in August 1922.
+The Towyn and District War Memorial Cottage Hospital was established on the outskirts of the town, on land known as Pen-y-bryn Mawr that was gifted by Thomas Corbett of Ynysymaengwyn.
+The foundation stone was laid by Dame Margaret Lloyd George on 11 August 1920 and the hospital was officially opened by Sir Osmond Williams on 17 August 1922.
+As indicated by its original name, the hospital was built to commemorate local soldiers who had died in the First World War.
+It originally had accommodation for eight beds and an operating theatre and cost £8,000 to build.

 A maternity unit was added in 1932 and, after it joined the National Health Service in 1948, a continuing care ward was opened by the Duke of Edinburgh in 1973.
 An expansion involving an additional 16-bed ward and a new primary care centre was completed in 2016.